RocketSurgeonsGuild/Conventions/docs/concepts/convention-context.md

 Useful properties:

--   [`AssemblyProvider`](xref:Rocket.Surgery.Conventions.IConventionContext#Rocket_Surgery_Conventions_ConventionContext_AssemblyProvider) - The assembly provider can be used to get a list of assemblies
+-   [`AssemblyProvider`](xref:Rocket.Surgery.Conventions.IConventionContext#Rocket_Surgery_Conventions_ConventionContext_AssemblyProvider) - The type provider can be used to get a list of assemblies
 -   [`Logger`](xref:Rocket.Surgery.Conventions.IConventionContext#Rocket_Surgery_Conventions_ConventionContext_Logger) - This is a diagnostic logger that can be used for logging details.
 If a logger is provided to the builder it will be used here.
 -   [`Properties`](xref:Rocket.Surgery.Conventions.IConventionContext#Rocket_Surgery_Conventions_ConventionContext_Properties) - Contains all the properties provided to the builder.
 This implements `IServiceProvider` and can be used with `ActivatorExtensions